 The course emphasizes problem-solving, computational thinking, and iterative design core competencies in STEM education.
 By the end of the program, students will have completed playable games and gained a deeper understanding of the systems behind interactive media.

 Applied STEM: Game Design is a hands-on, project-based program where middle school students learn the basics of game development through STEM.
-Students will build their own retro-style video games while exploring key ideas from computer science and game design.
+Students will build their own video games while exploring key ideas from computer science and game design.

 Students will build confidence in coding, problem-solving, and creativity as they turn their game ideas into working projects.
 By the end of the course, each student will have a game they can play, share, and be proud of.